-Always use healthy classified seed potatoes!
-Classified Basic Seed Potatoes are the highest grade of seed potatoes available.
+Always use healthy certified seed potatoes.
+Certified Basic Seed Potatoes are the highest grade of seed potatoes available.

-Check the label on your seed potatoes – it should show the classification number, grade, size certifying authority and many other details.
-Be very suspicious if labels are not present or if the label does not contain all the legally required information.
+Check the label on your seed potatoes – it should show the certification number, grade, size and certifying authority and many other details.
+This is important as this shows that the seed is clean stock.

 Unwrap the seed potatoes and place in a shallow tray or egg tray in cool, light, frost free place, several weeks prior to planting.
 The seed potatoes will develop strong sprouts (chits) which help them grow quickly once planted.
 This is helpful but not essential process.